yosrahelal/paladin/doc-site/docs/concepts/private_evm.md

 - Coordinating the result of a DvP/PvP or other settlement activity inside of a smart contract, with another smart contract
     - For example settling a leg of a private transaction with a public ERC-20 token transfer

-### Works on any EVM, using ephemeral Besu EVM instances
+### Run on any EVM base ledger, with ephemeral Besu EVM instances

+Pente is purely "app layer" technology from the perspective of the base ledger.
+No special functions are required - the EVM smart contract that backs the privacy group is completely normal EVM logic.

-Pente operates by creating Besu EVM instances on-demand whenever a transaction requires one.
+Pente then operates by creating Besu EVM instances on-demand whenever a transaction requires one, running inside the Paladin engine (separate to the blockchain node).

 The account states that are needed to run the transaction are loaded on-demand as the transaction executes inside of the EVM, in order to prepare the transactions.
 The exact states that were loaded are recorded, and using a hash-based identifier that is based on the full account state at the time of execution.